marevers/pleasant-cli/README.md

   pleasant-cli [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell config      Interact with pleasant-cli configuration create      Creates entries or folders
+  apply       Applies a configuration to entries or folders completion  Generate the autocompletion script for the specified shell config      Interact with pleasant-cli configuration create      Creates entries or folders